senner007/Loremsition/Readme.md

 - npm install

 ### To Run
-- npm run dev - go to localhost:1234/loremsition/vertical or localhost:1234/loremsition/horizontal
+- npm run dev - go to localhost:1234/loremsition/(horizontal-unary|vertical-binary|vertical-n-ary)

 ### Fix
  - If parcel complains that functions are not functions you can: